kenminglee/Python-Plays-Grid-Autosport/README.md

 # Python-Plays-Grid-Autosport
-Autonomous driving in Grid Autosport using unsupervised learning with Tensorflow
+Autonomous driving in Grid Autosport with Tensorflow